-Since the Company has an independent, non-executive Chairman of the Board, the Company has determined that the role of a Lead Director is not necessary.
+Since the Company has an independent, non-executive Chairman of the Board, the Company has determined that the role of a Lead Director is not currently necessary.
 The Board may appoint a Lead Director to coordinate the activities of the independent directors in the future at its discretion.

-The Board conducts an annual self-evaluation process as follows: (i) each director evaluates the Board as a whole; (ii) each member of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee evaluates the respective committees on which he or she serves; and (iii) each director prepares an individual self-evaluation.
+Pursuant to the Board's policy, the Board conducts an annual self-evaluation process as follows: (i) each director evaluates the Board as a whole; (ii) each member of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee evaluates the respective committees on which he or she serves; and (iii) each director prepares an individual self-evaluation.
 In connection with this annual self-evaluation, the Board considers whether the current leadership structure continues to be appropriate for the Company.
 The Board believes that directors should be responsive to the Company's evolving circumstances and objectives, and adapt the Board's leadership structure when necessary.